orangeduck/mpc/README.md

 ### Is _mpc_ binary safe?

 No. Sorry!
 Including NULL characters in a string or a file will probably break it.
-Just avoid it if possible.
+Avoid this if possible.

 ### The Parser is going into an infinite loop!